vkbo/novelWriter/docs/source/int_started.rst

 This is a brief guide to how you can get novelWriter running on your computer.
 These are the methods currently supported by the developer.
 Packages may also be available in other package managers, but those are not managed by the developer.
-A Windows installer file is also provided on the GitHub page and on the main website.
+A Windows installer file is also provided on the GitHub releases page and linked from the `main website`_.

 As novelWriter matures, more options for how to install it and get it running will be added.
 For non-Windows users the install process is at the present time best suited for people used to working